How to Become a Pharmacy Technician: A Step-by-Step Guide

 Accreditation: Ensure that the program you choose is accredited by the American Society of Health-System Pharmacists (ASHP).
 Visit their website to find a list of accredited programs.
 Accreditation ensures that the program meets the industry standards that employers are looking for.

-Step Four: Pass Pharmacy Technician Certification Test
+Step Three: Pass the Pharmacy Technician Certification Test

 After completing an accredited pharmacy technician program, you will need to sit for the Pharmacy Technician Certification Exam (PTCE), which is administered by the Pharmacy Technician Certification Board (PTCB).
-Passing this exam will grant you the Certified Pharmacy Technician (CPhT) credential, which is recognized nationally and usually required by employers.
+Passing this exam will grant you the Certified Pharmacy Technician (CPhT) credential, recognized nationally and usually required by employers.

-Step Five: Professional Certification for Pharm Techs
+Step Four: Professional Certification for Pharm Techs

 Although the CPhT is the primary credential for pharmacy technicians, there are additional certifications available depending on your desired specialization.
 For example, you may want to pursue certification in skills such as sterile compounding, medication therapy management, or diabetes care.
 These certifications can open up additional job opportunities for you.

-Step Six: State Certification
+Step Five: State Certification

 In general, the licensing process usually involves submitting an application, passing a background check, and completing any state-specific requirements.
-Maintaining your license is likely to require continuing education, so be sure to stay up-to-date with your state's regulations, so you can ensure your license remains active.
+Maintaining your license is likely to require continuing education, so be sure to stay up-to-date with your state's regulations so you can ensure your license remains active.

-Step Seven: Find a Job
+Step Six: Find a Job

 Why Become a Pharmacy Technician?

-Salary & Job Outlook
+Pharmacy Technician Salary & Job Outlook

 Program outcomes may vary depending on each institution's specific curriculum and employment opportunities are not guranteed.